-- Get down on your hands and knees and check underneath the vehicle, inside fenders, wheels and arches for any devices.
-Also check for cut tires, lose wheel nuts and devices placed under the wheels.
+- Get down on your hands and knees and check underneath the vehicle, inside fenders, wheels, and arches for any devices.
+Also, check for cut tires, loose wheel nuts, and devices placed under the wheels.
 This is where a flashlight and a search mirror can come in handy.

 - Check the exhaust as it is a very easy place to put an improvised explosive device.
-You can have bolts or wire mesh put in to exhausts to stop IEDs from being placed in them; if you do this, make sure the bolts or wire mess is not visible as this can draw attention to the car.
+You can have bolts or wire mesh put into exhausts to stop IEDs from being placed in them; if you do this, make sure the bolts or wire mesh is not visible as this can draw attention to the car.

-- Slowly open the car doors and check the Interior of the vehicle even if there is no signs of a forced entry.
-Do the same for the trunk and make sure to search the spare tire and break down kit.
+- Slowly open the car doors and check the Interior of the vehicle even if there are no signs of a forced entry.
+Do the same for the trunk and make sure to search the spare tire and breakdown kit.

-- Final turn on the engine and check all the electrics.
+- Finaly turn on the engine and check all the electrics.

 This is just a guide to searching vehicles but as you can see to do a thorough search can take time and would require someone to be watching the back of the searcher.
 Your best defense is to deny the criminal access to your vehicle but this can prove to be very difficult in the real world.